Skip to content

 Emotional Thermostat

-An internal gauge for monitoring and regulating one’s own emotional state during a tense encounter.
+Internal gauge for monitoring and regulating own state during encounters.

 (Definition Only)